niteshRawat070/whatsApp/README.md

 # whatsApp Clone
+Scroll till the end to see the video of how it works!!!!

 Main list of chats,
-Sroll till the end to see the video of how it works!!!!

 ![WhatsApp Image 2021-06-22 at 11 57 31 AM](https://user-images.githubusercontent.com/74129269/122875114-7691a400-d351-11eb-93fe-6d8df224d4dc.jpeg)

 Chatting support: